History of the Konsumzentrale:

 Construction begins in the old warehouse

-Rebuilding the new head offices
+Rebuilding of the new head offices

 Overall Completion